 |NSP 4545||Substance Abuse across the Life Span (Writing Intensive)|

 |NUR 4888||Coordination of Care in Nursing|

 Experiential Learning Hours

 The RN to BSN curriculum is designed to integrate new practice related knowledge and skills to function in the professional role as a baccalaureate-prepared nurse.
 Experiential Learning is a required element in three of the core courses.
-Students in NUR 4828C complete their Experiential Learning hours at their place of employment if the facility approves.
+Students in NUR 4828C complete their Experiential Learning hours at their place of employment if the facility approves; experiential learning hours must be completed in the state of Florida.
 It is the expectation that the student would have an opportunity in this situation to gain a broader and deeper perspective of his or her own organization, as well as for the employer to have the opportunity to provide a forum for professional growth within the organization for the employee.
 Additional hours are incorporated in NUR 4169C and NUR 4634C to meet student learning outcomes in Evidence Based Practice and Population Health through faculty guided experiences.An appropriate practicum facility allows students to complete the following tasks:

 Interested students who meet the minimum published criteria are encouraged to apply by deadline for each term.
 Follow the steps below to successfully apply for the RN to BSN program (current USF students may skip step 1):